How to Get a Florida Real Estate License Without Losing Weeks

 Step 4: Schedule and Pass the State Exam

-The Florida Sales Associate Exam is 100 multiple-choice questions administered by Pearson VUE at testing centers across the state, and it is the only step in this process where your outcome is not guaranteed by following instructions.
+The Florida Sales Associate Exam is 100 multiple-choice questions administered by Pearson VUE at physical testing centers, and it is the step most likely to slow down an otherwise smooth licensing plan.
 Steps 1, 2, 3, and 5 are procedural.
 Complete the requirements and you advance.
-Step 4 is a filter.
-Roughly half of first-time takers do not pass.
+Step 4 is different.
+It tests whether you can apply Florida real estate concepts under timed conditions.

 Exam Details